Ask The Experts at Cord Moving How to Make The Move Easier

 Whether it’s boxes and tape or packing peanuts and newspaper, make sure you have enough of it for all of your household items.
 Rentable plastic bins are also fantastic as well.
 They are sturdier and less physically demanding than boxes and more environmentally-friendly.
 (Pro tip: If you are hiring a moving company, ask them about their discounts on packing materials.
 Some places offer cheaper rates on supplies or may even give you some things for free.)
 While you’re packing items, think about what they are and how they’ll be transported.
 If it’s a valuable item or something made of glass or crystal, make sure it’s secure so it won’t break, especially if it will be traveling a long distance on a bumpy commute.
 It’s also important to label your boxes to stay organized.
 That way, your movers will know where to place the boxes in your new house and you won’t have to worry about constantly moving them from room to room while you’re unpacking.

 Especially if you’re downsizing.
 Do you really need those jeans you haven’t worn since high school or that futon you’ve had since your bachelor days?
-Not only is it nice to get rid of outdated things that you’ve outgrown, you can sell them and make some money or donate them to others in need.
+Not only is it nice to get rid of outdated things that you’ve outgrown, but you can also sell them and make some money or donate them to others in need.

-- Hire a babysitter or petsitter
+- Hire a babysitter or pet sitter

 No one likes moving — especially kids and pets — so make sure they’re safe and out of the way on moving day.
 Unless you have older kids that can help, hiring a sitter for your young kids and pets will allow you to get things done quickly and efficiently, especially since you won’t have to worry about them getting hurt or running away.